Sig Engineering - Part 1 - Solana's Gossip Protocol

 Sending/Receiving Requests

-- deserialize them into
+- deserialize the bytes into a

-- verify the signature is correct.
+- verify the signatures are correct.

 .